GOES ABI Manager

 As this is free software, support is via the peer support group, and not directly from me.

 You need to register with EUMETSAT to receive the data over EUMETCast.
 Use the EO Portal to register.

-frequency band.
+may require a larger antenna.
 I have some notes on

 Processing the Data - downloading the program

 The current version of the GOES ABI Manager is here.
 It behaves like a simplified subset of my MSG Data Manager.

 You need one copy of the program for each of GOES-16 and GOES-18, but both of the executable files can be in the same directory (e.g. D:\Tools\SatSignal\GOES-ABI-Manager\ but they must have different names:

 So you ran out of disk?
 The GOES ABI Manager program